-Village of Hope-Guatemala is a ministry of Lifesong for Orphans in partnership with Project HOPEFUL.
-Village of Hope (VOH) will be caring for special needs orphans in San Lucas, Guatemala and teaching them about the love of Jesus Christ.
-The vision for Village of Hope was born out the knowledge that God has a heart for the least of these.
+Village of Hope in Guatemala cares for special needs orphans in San Lucas, Guatemala and teaches them about the love of Jesus Christ.
 Scripture reveals a God who is passionate about the sick, the widow, the orphan, the alien and the poor.
 We want to be a part of meeting these needs!

-In the family style homes kids receive a lot of attention and also get to see how a husband and wife should interact with and respect each other.
-In addition, they are able to see how responsibilities are taken care of and shared between a husband and wife.
-This modeling witnessed during their youth is not only beneficial to their development now, but will also serve them as a reference for when they want to form their own families in the future.
+In the family style homes, children receive nourishment, education, and appropriate attention.
+They learn how families live together and how a husband and wife interact and respect each other.
+The family living is beneficial to their development and will serve them as a model for when they form their own families in the future.